-2. Be realistic about your request
+2. Be realistic about what to ask for

 You also need to do a sense check on what you want versus the responsibilities of the job.
-Will you genuinely be able to fulfil the role you’re applying for within the arrangement you have in mind?
+Will you genuinely be able to fulfill the role you’re applying for within the arrangement you have in mind?

 And remember, some asks are bigger than others.
 A day a week of home-working, flexible start and finish times, a compressed week, and even a four-day week, are all relatively easy for an employer to accommodate.
 But asking for a two- or three-day week means the employer would have to re-design the role, which may be a step too far – unless you have a potential partner in mind and could apply as a job-share team.